CuriousInc/dation-woocommerce/readme.txt

 plugin pulls your courses from [Dation](https://dation.nl) and displays them in your [Woocommerce](https://woocommerce.com) webshop (a Wordpress ecommerce plugin).

+Students can enroll directly on your website and their details are uploaded to Dation automatically.

 == Installation ==

 You can download the latest ZIP from